Trump faces civil trial for E Jean Carroll rape allegation

 Though this is not a criminal case, the consequences for Mr Trump could nevertheless be serious.

-If Ms Carroll wins the lawsuit, it would be the first time the former president - who had been the subject of more than two dozen such allegations - would be found legally responsible for a sexual assault.
+If Ms Carroll wins the lawsuit, it would be the first time the former president - who has been the subject of more than two dozen such allegations - would be found legally responsible for a sexual assault.

 Mr Trump is facing a wave of other legal troubles, including more than two dozen felony counts over payment of hush money to an adult film actress and an investigation into his alleged role in the US Capitol riot on 6 January 2021.